davidcole1340/ext-php-rs/guide/src/macros/structs.md

 # Structs

 Structs can be exported to PHP as classes with the `#[php_class]` attribute macro.
-This attribute derives the `ZendObjectOverride` trait on your struct, as well as registering the class to be registered with the `#[php_module]` macro.
+This attribute derives the `RegisteredClass` trait on your struct, as well as registering the class to be registered with the `#[php_module]` macro.

-The implementation of `ZendObjectOverride` requires the implementation of `Default` on the struct.
+The implementation of `RegisteredClass` requires the implementation of `Default` on the struct.
 This is because the struct is initialized before the constructor is called, therefore it must have default values for all properties.

 Note that Rust struct properties **are not** PHP properties, so if you want the user to be able to access these, you must provide getters and/or setters.